This post may contain affiliate links, what’s that? Click here.

 I enjoy reading up on the history of wherever I’m visiting.
 It really helps me appreciate where I am.
 South Africa has a very complicated history and I recommend reading up a bit before or during your visit if you’re so inclined.
 While we were there I read Diamonds, Gold, and War: The British, the Boers, and the Making of South Africa.
 I couldn’t put it down.
 It’s long but it’s written less like a history textbook and more like an engaging novel (while still being very fact-filled and informative).
 After our trip, I read Nelson Mandela’s memoir, which needs no explanation.
 Conveniently, Long Walk to Freedom picks up right at the time period where Diamonds, Gold, and War ends.

 1. Kruger National Park – 4 Nights – January 10-14

 I decided to start our trip with the most rustic and the earliest of mornings so we could end the trip with the nicer hotels and lounge on the beach.
 We spent our first 4 nights on safari in Kruger Park.
-We stayed outside the park in a beautiful lodge that as only 20 minutes from Kruger Gate.
+We stayed outside the park in a beautiful lodge, the Sabie River Bush Lodge, that as only 20 minutes from Kruger Gate.

 In hindsight, I wish we had stayed inside the park itself.
 The campsites and cabins seemed just as nice as where we were staying outside the park (minus the nice pool and deck for sundowners).
 Inside the park, we could have done guided night drives and had easier access to the park for those early 5 am starts.
 But I can’t complain.
 Our hotel was incredible.
 Breakfast and Dinner were included in the rate and were delicious, the views of the Sabie River were beautiful, and it was very nice to have that pool to cool down in after a long drive in the park.